How the use of machine learning can help Netflix streaming quality

 A/B Testing for Every Innovation

-With the success of Netflix as the most popular streaming hub – it is evident that it is doing everything right.
+With the success of Netflix as the most popular streaming hub, it is doing everything right.
 Using data sciences, AI, and machine learning to enhance a positive experience for the user indicates Netflix’s dedication to its community.